xiao0720/vim-config/README.md

-An awesome Vim config for development, slow roasted with a Ruby twist and a shot of web.
+An awesome Vim config for development, slow roasted with a Ruby twist and a shot of web-dev.

 # Installation